ethz-pes/AI-mag/README.md

 ## Compatibility

-The toolbox was tested with the following MATLAB setup:
+The tool is tested with the following MATLAB setup:
 * Tested with MATLAB R2018b
-* MATLAB Deep Learning Toolbox ("neural_network_toolbox")
+* Deep Learning Toolbox ("neural_network_toolbox")
-* MATLAB Global Optimization Toolbox ("gads_toolbox")
+* Global Optimization Toolbox ("gads_toolbox")
-* MATLAB Optimization Toolbox ("optimization_toolbox")
+* Optimization Toolbox ("optimization_toolbox")
-* MATLAB Signal Processing Toolbox ("signal_toolbox")
+* Signal Processing Toolbox ("signal_toolbox")

-The toolbox was tested with the following COMSOL setup (for FEM simulations):
+The tool is tested with the following COMSOL setup (for FEM simulations):
 * COMSOL Multiphysics 5.4
 * AC/DC Module (for the magnetic simulation)
 * Heat Transfer Module (for the thermal simulation)